mrgrotts/portal/README.md

 ## Contributing

 Interested in building more functionality for Portal?
 Please connect with **Joe Grotto** by email at **josephmgrotto@gmail.com**.
-We'd like help creating more modular components, as well as popular API functionality that others can enjoy for their own projects.
+We'd like help creating more component modules, as well as popular API functionality that others can enjoy for their own projects.

 ## Special Thanks